bishalk21/e-store/README.md

 Multer is a node. js middleware for handling multipart/form-data , which is primarily used for uploading files.
 Multer will not process any form which is not multipart ( multipart/form-data ).

+**key:** In order to serve static content from server,

+- we have to convert the folder into static serving folder
+- in req.body(`public/folder/images`), we automatically redirected to this folder and serve the images.

+## useParams:

+The `useParams` hook returns an object of `key/value` pairs of the dynamic params from the current URL that were matched by the `<Route path>`.
+Child routes inherit all params from their parent routes.

+The useParams hook is one of the several hooks in React router.
+It has been available in React router since version 5.
+You can use it to retrieve route parameters from the component rendered by the matching route.